lijiansong/deep-learning/.github/Task.md

 - [x] TODO: Implement a toy ndarray(tensor) lib by taking use of cpp features which is similar to [Eigen](https://bitbucket.org/eigen/eigen/src/677c9f1577810e869f4f09881cabc3e503a810c1/unsupported/Eigen/CXX11/src/Tensor/README.md): <https://bitbucket.org/eigen/eigen/> and think how to apply them into Cambricon BANG.
 - Tensor compiler checkout this GitHub repo: <https://github.com/tensor-compiler/taco>, and its [paper](http://tensor-compiler.org/kjolstad-oopsla17-tensor-compiler.pdf)
 - TACO presentation, see this page: <http://groups.csail.mit.edu/commit/presentations/2017/tensor-compiler.pdf>
+- A collection of works on neural networks and neural accelerators, checkout this github repo: <https://github.com/fengbintu/Neural-Networks-on-Silicon>